The story of the Durham Dales Health Federation

 This proactive approach took a holistic look at patient care, with the aim of reducing avoidable hospital admissions, and keeping people safe and well in their homes.

 A case in point is the development of Health Care Coordinators - a team of non-clinical staff who would care for the social needs of patients, allowing the medical team to concentrate solely on clinical issues.
+A case study on the evolution of Health Care Coordinators can be found here.

 By 2016 the Federation was growing.